0ct0d4n/Arctic-Code-Vault/README.md

 # Arctic-Code-Vault
-Arctic Code Vault Repo  - Hello World and a Message for futures generation
+Arctic Code Vault Repo  - Hello World and a Message for future generations

-### MARISOL CORNEJO & DANY, REGARDS FROM 2020.
+#### MARISOL CORNEJO & DANIEL VERA

+Today is a palindrome number: 02022020

+Saludos desde México
+Regards from Mexico

+We are eating tamales today because is a Mexican famous day called "la candelaria".